-We are now into our second week of the New Year and that means a fresh wave of motivation to do the things we didn’t quite feel we achieved in 2017.
+We are now into our second week of the New Year and that means a fresh wave of motivation to do the things we didn’t quite feel we achieved last year.
 But enough of ‘Dry January’, enough of New Year diets – those are the cliché New Year’s Resolutions.
 I want to know what the students of Staffordshire University are motivating themselves to do this year, and whether in the ten days before I asked them, they’ve stuck to it!

 Student B: “My New Year’s Resolution is not to drink fizzy drinks because I want my teeth to be whiter and just in general be a healthier person.
 I’m doing well so far!”

 Yes, I should probably take a leaf out of that book.
 I have so far been addicted to both Sprite and vanilla Coca-Cola since starting at Staffs.
 Must stop!
 Well done on sticking to this one.

 Student C: “My New Year’s Resolution is to visit two more countries!
 I’ve started saving for it so it’s going well.
 Me and a few friends are going inter-railing so I should hit maybe more than two.
 I’m staying motivated by looking at travel blogs and Instagrams!”

 Ah yes, those beautifully picturesque travel Instas.
 Despite my hatred for hot countries, I am often convinced that an escape to the Amalfi Coast will be a wonderful experience.
 This, coming from someone who once got sun stroke in England.
 I do want to visit more countries though and as I’ve already experienced the glory that was snow-covered Iceland, maybe I’ll stick to Scandinavia?
 Or I’ll just relocate to Antarctica and live amongst the penguins?
 All very reasonable resolutions.